Adivise/EasyHost/README.md

 }
 ```

-After installation or finishes all please use `Start.bat` to start the bot and for auto create room working! (`Can run multiple bots at the same time`)
+After installation or finishes all please use `Start.bat` to start the bot for auto create room working! (`Can run multiple bots at the same time`)

 </p>
 </details>